ezgihendrickx/php-blackjack/README.md

 ## The Mission

-Let's make a game in PHP: Blackjack!
+Let's make a game in <code> PHP </code> : Blackjack!
 To keep the code structured we are going to use classes and objects.

 ## Getters